creafz/python-addthis/README.rst

     from addthis import Addthis

-    # create an AddThis instance using userid and password from your AddThis account and optionally provide a pubid.
+    # create an AddThis instance using userid and password from your AddThis account and optionally provide a pubid
     addthis = Addthis(userid="YOUR_USER_ID", password="YOUR_PASSWORD", pubid="YOUR_PUB_ID")

     # get the number of shares for the last day